prometheus-operator/prometheus-operator/Documentation/api.md

 ## PrometheusSpec

-Specification of the desired behavior of the Prometheus cluster.
+PrometheusSpec is a specification of the desired behavior of the Prometheus cluster.
 More info: https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#spec-and-status

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |